 Curry night at mine always means one thing: leftovers!

-If you’ve got a few leftover onion bhajis in the refrigerator, I’m here to show you how to reheat them and get them as close to new as possible.
+If you’ve got a few leftover onion bhajis in the fridge, I’m here to show you how to reheat them and get them as close to new as possible.
+In a rush?

 The best way to reheat onion bhajis is under the grill.
 First, microwave the bhajis for 5 seconds.
-Next, place the onion bhajis under a medium-hot grill for 4 to 5 minutes, turning once.
-Reheating the bhajis using the microwave and grill combination ensures a piping hot middle and crispy outside.
+Then place the onion bhajis under a medium-hot grill for 4 to 5 minutes, turning once.
+You can also use the oven or re-fry the bhajis.

-- Microwave your onion bhajis for 5 seconds (optional).
+- Microwave your onion bhajis for 5 seconds (optional, recommended for thicker bhajis).

 - Put the onion bhajis under a medium grill for 4-5 minutes, flipping halfway through.